May Ranch Avoided Grassland Conversion Project

 Located in Prowers County, Colorado, this project prevents the conversion of 14,546 acres of native grasslands to crop-based agriculture or other activities.
 A conversion of the family-owned working ranch would result in the loss of biodiversity and wildlife habitat—including an important corridor for lesser prairie chicken (which only number 150 in Colorado), various migratory birds, and other wildlife.
 The project will permanently conserve the grasslands and prevent release of carbon (oxidized and released through tillage and leveling operations) that has been sequestered in the soils over millennia.

-This project exemplifies how conservation can work hand in hand with production agriculture, supporting livelihoods, important cultural resources, and a variety of wildlife.
+This project exemplifies how conservation can work towards supporting livelihoods, important cultural resources, and a variety of wildlife.

 Impacts & Benefits